 Please join us in supporting our local businesses by continuing to shop from them during these times, or by purchasing a gift card from them to use after things return to normal to help them with their immediate cash flow.
 You can also support your favourite local businesses by purchasing gift certificates to use after the pandemic from one central site: https://www.fansaveshelps.ca/collections/brockville (businesses are joining daily, so if you don't see the business you are looking for on here, please check back, or let that business know that you were trying to find them!)

 Downtown Brockville (DBIA) has a list of downtown businesses that have moved to online shopping or phone ordering, as well as other businesses that are able to remain open at this time.
 You can find their list (updated regularly) on the Downtown Brockville website at www.downtownbrockville.com/for-the-public.php

-Restaurants are permitted to continue to operate provided that they move to take out and delivery only.
+Restaurants throughout the pandemic have been permitted to continue to operate provided that they move to take out and delivery only.
 The Leeds, Grenville & Lanark District Health Unit requires that food establishments offering takeout and delivery practice “social distancing” of six feet, or 2.5 metres, between customers.
 Please click here to read the new precautionary measures in place for food premises by the Leeds, Grenville & Lanark District Health Unit.